ealkl/Proj.net---pyOCR/README.md

 -----------------
 * Will be adding config to limit Tesseract characters (../tessdata/config/[file] & load with argument).
 * Also need to clean source image before processing (needs tweaking).
 * Ability to detecte plates & crop image (OpenANPR, some deprecations.
-But is working).
+But it is working).

 Database & Archive
 -----------------
 * Currently the script will, after processing the picture through tesseract, copy the image to the archive directory and rename the file to the corrosponding ID stored in the MySQL.
 * Also stores the time for image capture.
+* Since the OpenANPR library is nowhere perfect, it can give you multiple outputs.
+We need some method of "chaining" these pictures to the same (some) ID, for backlogging.

 Print-function(?)
 -----------------